-In support of National High Performance Sport Strategy (NHPSS) outcomes, the Federal Government, through the ASC dAIS scheme, aims to provide athletes with direct financial support to enable them to focus on training and competitions to achieve the strategy targets in Olympic, Paralympic and Commonwealth Games sports.
+In support of the HP2032+ Sport Strategy outcomes, the Federal Government, through the ASC dAIS scheme, aims to provide athletes with direct financial support to enable them to focus on training and competitions to achieve the strategy targets in Olympic, Paralympic and Commonwealth Games sports.

 Who can apply for dAIS?